Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Many Medicare beneficiaries who struggle to afford the cost of Medicare coverage are eligible for help through a Medicare Savings Program (MSP).
 In South Dakota, these programs pay for Medicare Part B premiums, Medicare Part A and B cost-sharing, and – in some cases – Part A premiums.

-MSP asset limits: The asset limits for QMB, SLMB and QI are $7,860 if single and $11,800 if married.
+Asset limits: South Dakota uses the federal asset limits for QMB, SLMB and QI – which are $9,090 if single and $13,630 if married.

 Medicare covers many services – including hospitalization, physician services, and prescription drugs.
 However, Original Medicare doesn’t cover vision and dental benefits.
 Medicare can also leave its beneficiaries with significant out-of-pocket expenses.
-Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage Medicare cost sharing and some Medicaid-covered services through Medicaid for the aged, blind and disabled (ABD).
+Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage for Medicare cost sharing and some Medicaid-covered services through Medicaid for the aged, blind and disabled (ABD).

-Income eligibility: The income limit is $783 a month if single and $1,175 a month if married.
+Income eligibility: The income limit is $914 a month if single and $1,371 a month if married.

 Asset limits: The asset limit is $2,000 if single and $3,000 if married.

-Medicare beneficiaries increasingly rely on long-term services and supports (LTSS) – or long-term care – which is mostly not covered by Medicare.
-In fact, 20 percent of Medicare beneficiaries who lived at home received some assistance with LTSS in 2015.
-Medicaid fills this gap in Medicare coverage for long-term care, but its complex eligibility rules can make qualifying for benefits difficult.
+Medicare beneficiaries increasingly rely on long-term care, and the portion of seniors needing these services will keep rising as the population ages.
+However, long-term care is mostly not covered by Medicare.
+While Medicaid fills the gap in Medicare coverage for long-term care, its complex eligibility rules can make qualifying for benefits difficult.
 What’s more – eligibility rules vary significantly from state to state.

-Income limits: The income limit is $2,349 a month if single and $4,698 a month if married (and both spouses are applying).
+Income limits: The income limit is $2,742 a month if single and $5,484 a month if married (and both spouses are applying).

 When only one spouse needs Medicaid, the income limit for single applicants is used – and only the applicant’s income is counted.

 However, nursing home enrollees are not allowed to keep all of their income up to this limit.
-Enrollees have to pay nearly their entire income toward their care, other than a small personal needs allowance and money for health insurance premiums (such as Medicare Part B and Medigap).
+Enrollees have to pay nearly their entire income toward their care, other than a small personal needs allowance of $60/month and money for health insurance premiums (such as Medicare Part B and Medigap).

 Assets limits: The asset limit is $2,000 if single and $3,000 if married (and both spouses are applying).
-If only one spouse has Medicaid, spousal impoverishment rules allow the other spouse to keep up to $128,600.
+If only one spouse has Medicaid, spousal impoverishment rules allow the other spouse to keep up to $148,620.

 Certain assets are never counted, including many household effects, family heirlooms, certain prepaid burial arrangements, and one car.
-Applicants also are not allowed to have more than $595,000 in home equity.
+Applicants also are not allowed to have more than $688,000 in home equity.

 Every state’s Medicaid program covers some community-based long-term care services, which are provided in an enrollee’s home, adult day care center, assisted living facility, or other “community” location.
 Programs offering these services are called Home and Community Based Services (HCBS) waivers because recipients continue living in the community, rather than entering a nursing home.
 In South Dakota, HCBS enrollees must need a nursing home level of care.